June 27, 2023

 These folks are who I want to be when I grow up!

-We chose to save the drinks for any PCT thru-hikers who might come by, but the empty chairs were definitely calling our names.
+We chose to save the drinks for any PCT thru-hikers who might come by, but those empty chairs were definitely calling our names.
 So we shrugged off our heavy packs, pulled out our respective water bottles, and settled in for a few minutes of resting our swollen feet.

 It’s so wonderful to discover that trail magic exists out here on the PCT just like it did on my AT hike.
-I didn’t expect to see any of it on our short section in Southern Oregon, especially since the high snow year is causing a lot of thru-hikers to skip sections or flip further north.
-This crazy situation must make it so much harder for trail angels to anticipate when hikers are actually coming through an area and plan accordingly.
+I didn’t expect to see any of it on our short section in Southern Oregon, since the high snow year is causing a lot of thru-hikers to skip sections or flip further north.
+This crazy situation must make it so much harder for trail angels to anticipate when hikers are coming through an area and plan accordingly.

 Trail Magic!!!